HakaiInstitute/hakai-erddap/README.md

 ### 1. Modify the either the `*.sql` or `.sql.j2` files in the `views/` folder.

-This is where you decide upon your data model, add columns and generally figure out what your data will look like.
-Be sure to test your queries of the `hakaidev` database rather than the `hakai` production database.
+This is where you decide upon your data model, add columns and determine what your data will look like.
+Be sure to test your queries on the `hakaidev` database rather than the `hakai` production database.

 ### 2. Update the XML file in the `datasets.d/` directory that corresponding to the data you have modified